NOT A LIFESAVING DEVICE

 At the same time, the inflatable pool float references the rapid growth of tourism in polar regions, where leisure increasingly overlaps with vulnerability.
 The title, printed directly on the object itself by the manufacturer of the pool float, functions as a literal safety warning and a symbolic statement.
 In moments of real emergency, this device offers no protection.
 It reflects the broader condition of the Arctic and, by extension, our globe, an environment under visible distress while the tools we bring with us are insufficient, symbolic, or purely cosmetic.
 There is no easy rescue, and no single solution.

 Boris Schaarschmidt is a German-born, internationally acclaimed filmmaker and professor of Film and Television.
-Throughout his career, he has been drawn to remote, seemingly inhospitable landscapes - places where nature reveals both its austere beauty and its profound vulnerability.
+Throughout his career, has been drawn to remote, cold, and seemingly inhospitable places.
+Before NOT A LIFESAVING DEVICE, he extensively worked in Iceland, Greenland, the Faroe Islands, and Lapland.
+Places where nature reveals both its stark beauty and profound vulnerability fascinate him and inspire his art.

 In 2023, he was selected for the highly competitive Arctic Circle Artist Residency, spending nearly three weeks sailing the Arctic aboard the tall ship Antigua.
 Immersed in a region shaped by ice, silence, and accelerating change, Schaarschmidt confronted a striking contrast: his hometown of Los Angeles - a desert city sustained by imported water, lush lawns, and shimmering pools - set against the fragile reality of melting Arctic glaciers.